marhoy/nrk-download/README.md

 The nrkdownload package and its requirements can be installed in several ways, depending on whether you want to just use it or whether you want to change the code.
 And since it is compatible with both Python 2 and 3, you can decide under what version of Python you want to run it.

 ## All operating systems
-You should in general avoid installing python packages as root (Administrator), and keep your global Python-installation clean.
+In general, you should try to avoid installing python packages as root (Administrator), and keep your global Python-installation clean (and under control of you OS package manager (like rpm or deb)).
 This can be achieved in several ways:
-1. Install packages under your own home-directory by passing the `--user` option to the `pip` installer.
+1. Install Python packages under your own home-directory by passing the `--user` option to the `pip` installer.
 2. Install your own user-specific Python distribution, where you install packages.
 [Anaconda](https://www.continuum.io/downloads) is a good choice.
 3. Create a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and install packages in there.

 In addition, your system might have both Python 2 and 3 installed.
-This could be the case for some Linux-distributions.
+This could e.g be the case for some Linux-distributions.
 If Python 2 is the default, `pip` will be pointing to the Python 2 installation, whereas `pip3` will point to the Python 3 installation.
-If that is the case for you, and you explicitly want to run this package under Python-3, you must replace `pip` with `pip3` in the examples below.
+If that is the case for you, and you explicitly want to run this package under Python 3, you must replace `pip` with `pip3` in the examples below.

-## MacOS 10.12.x
+## MacOS (OS X)
-MacOS 10.12.x comes default with an installation of Python 2.7.
+MacOS comes default with an installation of Python 2.7.
 You can decide to run with this (i.e. not installing Anaconda as mentioned above).
 But in order to install packages, you need the package installer `pip`.
 And under MacOS, `pip` is not installed by default.
 You can install it by typing `sudo easy_install pip`.
 You should also add `~/Library/Python/2.7/bin` to your $PATH (edit your `~/.bash_profile`), such that installed Python scripts are available in the Terminal.

-### Installing the latest official release
+### Installing the latest release of nrkdownload
 In the following examples, it is assumed that your system has support for [user install directory](https://www.python.org/dev/peps/pep-0370/) (thus, example 1 above).
 This is true for standard Linux-distribution, Windows and MacOS.
 ```
 $ pip install --user nrkdownload